Research Interests

 Positron Emission Tomography

-My current PET-related work consists of the coordination of the J-PET Total Body Software group, responsible for the preparation of medical data processing and image reconstruction software for the next generation of cost-effective total-body PET tomography scanners.
-This involves software development tools including image reconstruction algorithms, Monte Carlo simulations, and applications of the machine learning methods to PET tomography.
-In the past, I was coordinating the development of data analysis framework.
-I am a member of the OpenGate steering committee since 2019.
-We are especially focused on the assessment of the total-body scanners and on the development of novel PET methods, e.g. positronium tomography, using GATE (see our overview article, published in Physics in Medicine and Biology: link).
+Till 2024, I was involved in the coordination of the J-PET Total Body Software group, responsible for the preparation of medical data processing and image reconstruction software for the next generation of cost-effective total-body PET tomography scanners.
+This involved software development tools, including image reconstruction algorithms, Monte Carlo simulations, and applications of the machine learning methods to PET tomography.
+Previously, I coordinated the development of data analysis framework.

 Other projects: